-With the global sustainable packaging market estimated at US billion in and projected to reach US billion by sustainability has become an important part of the overall brand image story for many pharmaceutical companies
+With the global sustainable packaging market estimated at US$220 billion in 2018 and projected to reach US$280 billion by 2025, sustainability has become an important part of the overall brand image story for many pharmaceutical companies

 The top five drivers of this move to sustainability, according to the Packaging Sustainability: A Changing Landscape report from PMMI, The Association for Packaging and Processing Technologies, include brand perception, competitive pressure, environmental advocates, top-down company culture and good stewards of the planet.
 While a major focus for many, nearly two out of three brand owners participating in the PMMI report cited added cost as the top reason their sustainable packaging initiatives have slowed.

 While the package is a vital part of any sustainability strategy, how the product gets into the package also warrants consideration.
 Solutions such as integrated monitoring and more flexible machinery can aid pharmaceutical manufacturers in improving the sustainability of their packaging operations through improvements in areas such as packaging material loss and overall equipment effectiveness (OEE).
 With sustainability an important driver, Changes in materials and packaging formats to improve these efforts has an impact on machinery and operations.